BeratE/pdlibs/README.md

 * `ActiveSelector({b1, b2, ..})` Aborts low priority children in favor of high-priority ones.

 ### Example Usage
-Following is an example of a branch in a behaviour tree used in the Playdate game [Eclipse](https://berate.itch.io/eclipse)
+Following is a simplified example of a branch in a behaviour tree used in the Playdate game [Eclipse](https://berate.itch.io/eclipse)
 ```lua
 local <const> bh = mylib.behavior
 -- ...